-Watch: Florida beautician hoses down client’s hair outside after building catches fire - NewsBreak
+WATCH: Florida beautician hoses down client’s hair outside after building catches fire - NewsBreak

 As the building was being evacuated, a customer had chemicals in her hair that needed to be washed out.

-Once firefighters got the situation under control, they ran a hose into the parking lot and let the woman’s hairdresser rinse the color out of her hair.Low-dose aspirin linked to bleeding in the skull, new report says
+Once firefighters got the situation under control, they ran a hose into the parking lot and let the woman’s hairdresser rinse the color out of her hair.Daily aspirin no longer recommended for older adults

 “This is a first,” the hairdresser is heard saying in a video posted on the agency’s Facebook page.
 “What you have to do when the building catches on fire and clients have color in their hair.
 Thank you Palm Beach Fire Department.”